-Get back into banking.
+Get a second chance with banks in Connecticut that don’t use ChexSystems to re-establish a banking relationship.
 A negative ChexSystems record can remain 5 years unless you successfully dispute ChexSystems to get it deleted.
 For consumers with an EWS record, it can last for 7 years unless you’re able to successfully dispute EWS.

 What else can you expect from this checking account?

 - Earn cash back on everyday debit and credit card purchases

 - Complimentary Online Banking and Mobile Banking, Bill Pay and Online Statements

 - No ATM withdrawal fees at any BBVA Compass or Allpoint® ATM

 BBVA Compass offers great features with the ClearChoice Money Market Account like mobile check deposits, direct deposit, bill payment and ATM banking at BBVA Compass ATMs.
 The account requires a deposit of $25 to open.
 A money market account is like your basic savings account – the higher your balances, the greater your interest-earning possibilities.
 Open today.

 List of Connecticut Banks and Credit Unions that offer Second Chance Checking